-When it comes to settling on a brand identity, nobody has all of the answers.
-Homing in on your brand voice (and tone of voice) isn’t easy, and it surely doesn’t happen over night.
-Whether you’re a veteran in the marketing sector or a brand new solopreneur, we invite you to share your own experiences with us!
+When it comes to settling on brand identity, nobody has all the answers.
+Homing in on your brand voice (and tone of voice) isn’t easy, and it surely doesn’t happen overnight.
+So whether you’re a veteran in the marketing sector or a brand-new solopreneur, we invite you to share your own experiences with us!

 In the comments below, tell us some brand identity tips and tricks you’ve learned along the way!